-Next, we investigate the power of the MI AR test relative to the fixed-$k$ AR test.
-In Figure \ref{fig:power Honore heteroskedastic} we show the rejection rates when testing the marginal hypothesis $H_{0}\colon\beta_{1}=1$ over $10,000$ data sets when we vary $\beta_{1}$ in the DGP from $-0.5$ to $1.5$.
+Next, we investigate the power of the MI AR test relative to the fixed-$k$ AR that uses all moment conditions and the fixed-$k$ AR test that uses only the invariant moment conditions.
+We do not include test based on \citeauthor{honore1992trimmed}'s (\citeyear{honore1992trimmed}) panel tobit estimator as it was not size correct in Figure \ref{fig:size Honore heteroskedastic}.
+In Figure \ref{fig:power Honore heteroskedastic} we show the rejection rates when testing the marginal hypothesis $H_{0}\colon\beta_{1}=1$ over $1,000$ data sets when we vary $\beta_{1}$ in the DGP from $-0.5$ to $1.5$.
 The other coefficients in $\bs\beta$ remain fixed at $1$.
-We reject the null hypothesis only if the statistic for $\beta_{1}=1$ exceeds critical value for all values of $\beta_{2}$ to $\beta_{p}$ \citep{chernozhukov2009finite}.
-From the figure we conclude that the MI AR has higher power than the fixed-$k$ AR and the power difference increases with the number of moment conditions.
+We reject the null hypothesis only if the statistic for $\beta_{1}=1$ exceeds the critical value for all values of $\beta_{2}$ to $\beta_{p}$.
+One can alternatively view this as, for a given value of $\beta_1$, minimizing the AR and MI AR statistics over $\beta_2$ to $\beta_p$ and checking whether the minimum exceeds the critical value \citep{chernozhukov2009finite}.
+In this case the minimization is by means of a grid search, but other algorithms can be used as well.
+From the figure we conclude that the identification robust tests have lower rejection rates than the nonrobust test based on the panel tobit estimator.
+More importantly, the MI AR test has higher power than the fixed-$k$ AR tests and the power difference increases with the number of moment conditions.